pchalamet/SpanAlgebra/README.md

-﻿# Segment Algebra
+﻿# Span Algebra

-This is a simple F# library to compute intersections and unions on lost of segments.
+This is a simple F# library to compute intersections and unions on list of spans.

+But, what is a span ?
+It is a value spanning on interval [start, end[

 ## Intersection